Michael Joseph Savage

-Michael Joseph Savage PC (23 March 1872 – 27 March 1940) was a New Zealand politician who served as the 23rd prime minister of New Zealand, heading the First Labour Government from 1935 until his death in 1940.
+Michael Joseph Savage PC (23 March 1872 – 27 March 1940) was an Australian-born New Zealand politician who served as the 23rd prime minister of New Zealand, heading the First Labour Government from 1935 until his death in 1940.

-Savage was born in the Colony of Victoria (present-day Australia), and emigrated to New Zealand in 1907.
+Savage was born in the Colony of Victoria (present-day Australia), and emigrated to New Zealand in 1907 at the age of 35.
 A labourer, he became a trade unionist, and in 1910 was elected president of the Auckland Trades and Labour Council.
 Savage supported the formation of the New Zealand Labour Party in July 1916.
 He was active in local politics before his election to the House of Representatives in 1919, as one of eight Labour members returned in that election.
-Savage was elected unopposed as Labour party leader in 1933.
+Savage was elected unopposed as Labour Party leader in 1933.